 Observing constraints for ToOs

 The minimum turn-around time for non-disruptive ToO activation, without significant impact to the schedule, is 14 days.
 Disruptive ToOs can be triggered with turnaround times of less than 14 days, provided all of the proposal details (except possibly the precise target position) are available in advance.
-However, because of the significant effect disruptive ToO observations potentially have on the JWST schedule, there will be a limited number of disruptive activations available in each cycle.
-Moreover, due to their scheduling impact, disruptive ToOs required to be triggered within 3 days will incur an additional overhead 0.75 hours (45 minutes) per activation.
+However, because of the significant effect disruptive ToO observations potentially have on the JWST schedule, there will be a limited number of disruptive activations allowed in each cycle.
+Moreover, due to their scheduling impact, disruptive ToOs that require triggering within 3 days will incur an additional overhead 0.5 hours (30 minutes) per activation.
 Linked subsequent observations do not necessarily incur additional overheads, unless they are specified as time critical visits.

 Activating an Approved Target of Opportunity Program